Worthen

-Worthen is a village in Shropshire, England approximately 13 miles west of Shrewsbury.
-The village forms part of the Worthen with Shelve civil parish, which includes the hamlet of Little Worthen immediately to the north-east and the villages of Brockton and Pennerley, in addition to several smaller settlements.
+Worthen is a village and former civil parish, now in the parish of Worthen with Shelve, in the Shropshire district, in the ceremonial county of Shropshire, England.
+It is approximately 13 miles west of Shrewsbury.
 It sits in the Rea Brook valley.
 To the south are the Stiperstones and the Bromlow Callow, known for the small clump of trees on top.
 To the north is Long Mountain.